Summary

 (Translation from the Italian by Nicole Zimmerman)

-The rage of Fugazi seemed inexhaustible.
-In On The Kill Taker (Dischord, 1993) concedes nothing: it was another determined attack.
-The songs even renounced the experimental architecture of the two previous albums and concentrated only on the energy.
-This album made excitement a mode of expression.
-The level of violence was more elevated in compensation for the hyper-neurotic atmosphere of the preceding discs that were more subdued.
-The album was the most accessible of Fugazi's career (as in the melodic and syncopated Public Witness Program), an album in which the energy was not limited to a few explosions but channeled into noble songs of freedom (as on Facet Squared , a fearless attack with a pow-wow style rhythm).
+The songs even renounce the experimental architecture of the two previous albums and concentrate mostly on the energy.
+This album makes excitement a mode of expression.
+The level of violence is more elevated in compensation for the hyper-neurotic atmosphere of the preceding discs, which are more subdued.
+The album is the most accessible of Fugazi's career (as in the melodic and syncopated Public Witness Program).
+It is an album in which the energy is not limited to a few explosions but channeled into noble songs of freedom (as on Facet Squared , a fearless attack with a pow-wow style rhythm).

-Fugazi created a group of eclectic EPs, from the grim expressionism of Repeater, to the Wagnerian (as in Richard Wagner) power of Steady Diet Of Nothing.
+Fugazi created a group of eclectic EPs, from the grim expressionism of Repeater, to the Wagnerian (as in Richard Wagner) power of Steady Diet of Nothing.
 Meanwhile, the composure of In On The Kill Taker signaled their point of arrival; each album more valuable than the last.

-The tired dirge Fell Destroyed, the psychotic rhyme Birthday Pony, and the rambling recitation Latest Disgrace, did not repeat the same pattern with the instrumental scores that, in the past, limited the background scene to an outline and the subject to a black and white sketch.
-Long Distance Runner summarized all the symptoms of their "disease": the desolate feeling from the singer, the drummer more affectively beating the drum, and above all the pauses filled with the mournful rumbling of the bass.
+The tired dirge Fell Destroyed, the psychotic rhyme Birthday Pony, and the rambling recitation Latest Disgrace, do not repeat the same pattern with the instrumental scores that, in the past, limited the background scene to an outline and the subject to a black and white sketch.
+Long Distance Runner summarizes all the symptoms of their "disease": the desolate feeling from the singer, the drums' languidly dub-tinged beat, and above all the pauses filled with the mournful rumbling of the bass.

 |